aws-samples/semantic-search-with-amazon-opensearch/README.md

 * **Module 3 - Semantic search**: You will learn semantic search with Amazon OpenSearch Service and Amazon SageMaker.
 You will use a machine learning technique called Bidirectional Encoder Representations from transformers, popularly known as BERT.
 BERT uses a pre-trained natural language processing (NLP) model that represents text in the form numbers or in other words, vectors.
 You will learn to use vectors with kNN feature in Amazon OpenSearch Service.

-* **Module 4 - Fullstack semantic search**: You will bring together all the concepts learnt earlier with an user interface that shows the advantages of using semantic search with text search.
+* **Module 4 - Fullstack semantic search**: You will bring together all the concepts learnt earlier with a user interface that shows the advantages of using semantic search with text search.
 You will be using Amazon OpenSearch Service, Amazon SageMaker, AWS Lambda, Amazon API Gateway and Amazon S3 for this purpose.

-* **Module 5 - Fine tuning semantic search**: Large language models like BERT show better results when they are trained in-domain, which means fine tuning the general model to fit ones particular business requirements in the domain of its application.
+* **Module 5 - Fine-tuning semantic search**: Large language models like BERT show better results when they are trained in-domain, which means fine-tuning the general model to fit ones particular business requirements in the domain of its application.
 You will learn how to fine tune the model for semantic search with the chosen data set.

 * **Module 6 - Neural Search**: Implement semantic search with [OpenSearch Neural Search Plugin](https://opensearch.org/docs/latest/search-plugins/neural-search/).